Power of Attorney FAQs

 A person appointed with Limited Power of Attorney can act on your behalf for a specific transaction or for a limited amount of time.

-A General POA appoints someone to have general authority to manage nearly any aspect of your finances including writing checks and taking distributions from your investments.
+A General POA appoints someone to have general authority to manage nearly any aspect of your finances, including writing checks and taking distributions from your investments.

 An executor is a person or professional executor who is appointed to carry out the terms of your Will.
 Tasks include organizing assets and paying your debts.
 Once debts and financial obligations are met, they distribute your remaining assets.
 Depending on the size of your estate, this can be a challenging task.
 To help ease the burden of families and to minimize family disputes, many often hire a professional executor.
 Professional executors cost about three to five percent of the estate.

 Choosing an executor can be challenging.
 An immediate family member may not always be the right choice.
 Plus, you should never feel pressured by anyone to make a specific selection.
-Since family matter can become emotionally charged, many opt to hire a professional executor (accountant, trust company).
+Since family matters can become emotionally charged, many opt to hire a professional executor (accountant, trust company).
 Additionally, you will need to appoint a secondary executor in case the first cannot fulfil their duties due to death or illness.
 Before appointing executors, notify them of their duties and ensure that they are willing to take on the task.
 Don't forget to update the document periodically if needed.

-If you have not added a Digital Assets Addendum to your Will your accounts will be active long after your death.
+If you have not added a Digital Assets Addendum to your Will, your accounts will be active long after your death.
 Most online social media accounts do have procedures for your family to follow after you pass to close or memorize your profiles.
 But they may not even know which accounts you have or think to shut them down.
 So, it is best if you appoint someone to manage your digital assets.

-Other digital assets to think about include information stored on your mobile phone, external hard drives and computer hard drives.
+Other digital assets to think about include information stored on your mobile phone, external hard drives, and computer hard drives.
 You can include in the addendum to your Will how you want these digital assets to be managed.
 You may choose to have them archived or erased completely.